mikkosyrjasuo/RecipeTest/_sources/Sony/sony.rst

    * Ubuntu 14.04
    * Use ssh for remote access

 .. note:: When starting the imaging software, wait for a password prompt!
 This may take a while...
-.. note:: You need to use the imaging software GUI, which requires all sorts of ssh-tunneling via VNC etc. (which does not seem to work well from Windows...)
+Also, you will need to use a GUI which -- when controlling the software remotely -- requires all sorts of ssh-tunneling via VNC etc. (which does not seem to work well from Windows...)

 -------